jknappe/csadublin/README.md

 ## How to...

-### ... edit the navigation panel?
+### ...edit the navigation menu?

-To customize the navigation panel, open `_data/navigation.yml`.
+To customize the navigation menu, open `_data/navigation.yml`.
 You can add menu items with the following code for a directly clickable item:

 ```
-- title: "Title"	# text that will appears in the navigation panel
+- title: "Title"	# text that will appears in the navigation menu
   url: "/url"		# relative link address
   side: left		# alignment of menu item (left, right)
 ```